tompluess/tompluess-gatsby/readme.md

 │   ├── images # Images needed by the site/theme (not content)
 │   │   ├── icon.png
 │   ├── pages
-│   ├── store # Store and provider of a React.createContext instance
+│   └── store # Store and provider of a React.createContext instance
-│   └── global.css.js # Global CSS
 └── scripts
     ├── lighthouse.test.js # Tests the site specified inside `site-config.js` with Google Lighthouse (WIP)
     └── favicons.js # Generates favicons and manifest using one png only.